 Buddhadhatu (Chinese=佛性), according to The Princeton Dictionary of Buddhism, is “in Sanskrit, “buddha-element,” or “buddha-nature,” the inherent potential of all sentient beings to achieve Buddhahood.”

 Additionally, enlightenment in the Buddhist way has a stringent standard to meet.
-While direct perception keeps the original content integral, it also prevents all the steps following the “reading in of the mind,” including “the world we experience.”
-“Without “the world we experience,” Buddhist enlightenment leads to the disappearance of our physical world.
-The disappearance of “the world we experience” illustrates its illusional nature because it is “conceptualized” in our minds.
+While direct perception keeps the original content integral, it also prevents all the steps following the “reading in of the mind,” including “the world we experience,” from the projection of consciousness.
+Without “the world we experience,” Buddhist enlightenment should lead to the disappearance of our “physical” world, thus illustrating its illusional nature.

 For the vast majority of unenlightened humanity, even the brilliant ones interested in consciousness, such as Elon Musk, they must understand that the scientific method, depending on inferentially connected word-based knowledge, can never be part of the world of mentality to understand it.
 Until enlightened, their alternative is to have faith in Buddha’s teachings.
 However, faith in Buddhism is not blind because it is verifiable by enlightened third parties.